-- 1.1 The purpose of this policy is to set out the approach that the Licensing Authority intends to take when determining applications and carrying out its duties with regard to regulation and enforcement.
-The policy does not seek to fully explain the various application processes, however guidance and advice on making an application or requesting a review of a licence is available from the Licensing Authority on request.
-Applicants and members of the public are advised to contact the Licensing Authority in the event of any enquiry for appropriate advice. - 1.2 The Act requires the Licensing Authority to carry out its licensing function so as to promote the four licensing objectives: - The prevention of crime and disorder - Public safety - The prevention of public nuisance - The protection of children from harm - 1.3 Before the Licensing Authority determines its policy for any five year period, it must consult with those persons listed in section 5(3) of the Act.
-These are: - a) The chief officer of police for the borough; - b) Hertfordshire Fire and Rescue Service; - c) Hertfordshire Trading Standards; - d) Hertfordshire Local Safeguarding Children's' Board; - e) Stevenage SoSafe Community Safety Partnership; - f) Persons/bodies representative of local holders of premises licences; - g) Persons/bodies representative of local holders of club premises certificates; - h) Persons/bodies representative of local holders of personal licences; - i) Persons/bodies representative of business and residents in the Borough. - 1.4 The Licensing Authority recognises, in particular, that as part of implementing its cultural strategy, proper account will have to be taken of the need to encourage and promote live music, dancing and theatre for the wider cultural benefit of the community.
-Any conditions that may be required for these activities between the hours of 11pm and 5am for audiences of any size will not, therefore, discourage the promotion of such entertainment but will relate solely to the promotion of the licensing objectives. - 1.5 The specific activities which require a licence under the provisions of the Act and which are covered in the policy statement include: - The retail sale of alcohol (including via the internet or mail order); - The supply of alcohol to members of a registered club; - The provision of entertainment to the public or to members of a club or events with a view to making profit and to which the public are not admitted, including raising money for charity where the entertainment involves:
+- 2.1 The Licensing Authority recognises that as part of implementing its cultural strategy, proper account will have to be taken of the need to encourage and promote live music, dancing and theatre for the wider cultural benefit of the community.
+Any conditions that may be required for these activities between the hours of 11pm and 5am for audiences of any size will not, therefore, discourage the promotion of such entertainment but will relate solely to the promotion of the licensing objectives. - 2.2 The specific activities which require a licence under the provisions of the Act, and which are covered in the policy statement include: - •The retail sale of alcohol (including via the internet or mail order). - The supply of alcohol to members of a qualifying club. - The provision of entertainment to the public or to members of a club or events with a view to making profit and to which the public are not admitted, including raising money for charity where the entertainment involves:

-- a theatrical performance - a film exhibition - $\circ$ any indoor sporting event including boxing or wrestling - the performance of live music - the playing of recorded music - o a 'dance' performance - the provision of facilities for dancing or for making music and/or entertainment of a similar nature such as karaoke; between the hours of 11pm and 8am the following morning (as amended by the Live Music Act 2012), or for audiences above 500 at any time. - The supply of any hot food or drink between 11pm and 5am. - 1.6 In determining a licence application, the principle adopted by Licensing Authority will be that each application will be determined on its merits.
-In considering every application, under the terms of this policy, regard will be given to Government guidance under Section 182 of the Act, to the Act generally and to any supporting regulations issued by Central Government. - 1.7 Any individual preparing an operating schedule is at liberty to volunteer any measures as a step he or she intends to take to promote the licensing objectives.
-When incorporated into the licence or certificate as a condition, these measures become enforceable under the law and a breach of such a condition could result in prosecution. - 1.8 The Police Reform and Social Responsibility Act 2011 introduced for the first time provisions to enable the Licensing Authority itself to make representations in respect of an application to grant, or vary a premises licence, or club premises certificate.
+- a theatrical performance - a film exhibition - any indoor sporting event including boxing or wrestling. - the performance of live music - the playing of recorded music - a 'dance' performance - the provision of facilities for dancing or for making music and/or entertainment of a similar nature such as karaoke; between the hours of 11pm and 8am the following morning (as amended by the Live Music Act 2012), or for audiences above 500 at any time. - The supply of any hot food or drink between 11pm and 5am. - 2.3 In determining a licence application, the principle adopted by Licensing Authority will be that each application will be determined on its merits.
+In considering every application, under the terms of this policy, regard will be given to Government guidance under Section 182 of the Act, to the Act generally and to any supporting regulations issued by Central Government. - Any individual preparing an operating schedule is at liberty to volunteer any measures as a step he or she intends to take to promote the licensing objectives.
+When incorporated into the licence or certificate as a condition, these measures become enforceable under the law and a breach of such a condition could result in prosecution. - 2.5 The Police Reform and Social Responsibility Act 2011 introduced for the first-time provisions to enable the Licensing Authority itself to make representations in respect of an application to grant, or vary a premises licence, or club premises certificate.
 Stevenage Borough Council as the Licensing Authority will only make representations in situations where, for example, there have been a number of minor, unconnected complaints that in themselves, do not require another responsible authority to make a representation, but when considered together, may constitute a public nuisance or represent breaches of licensing conditions as observed by Licensing Officers, which have then undermined the licensing objectives.